Trackunit/developer-hub/api-docs/location-api-intro.md

 With two convenient endpoints at your disposal, you can choose to retrieve precise location snapshots for a specific asset or access a paginated list containing all your assets.
 Perfect to sync latest asset location data to any other system.

+> 📘 Also access location data for an Asset via the GraphQL API
+>
+> Via the Public GraphQL API, you can utilize query capabilities to fetch 'location' data connected to an asset.
+Explore the GraphQL schema through our [GraphQL Explorer](https://apps.iris.trackunit.com/graphql-public-viewer/).
+Follow the 'asset' entry point and select 'locations'.

 This API delivers location data in the [GeoJson](https://geojson.org/) format and the Geometry type is chosen to always be `point`, which serves the coordinates.
 The `coordinates` array consists of two or three coordinates, in fixed order: longitude, latitude, optionally altitude:
 - First: longitude value in range -180.0 to 180.0